 Since cloud computing runs under a subscription model, healthcare providers can save up money from purchasing expensive systems and equipment.
-Plus, by adopting a cloud server, healthcare institutions can also reduce costs by using the resources the cloud provider offers.
+Plus, by adopting a cloud server, healthcare institutions can also reduce costs by using the cloud provider’s resources.

 One of the most common concerns when talking about the cloud is how secure is it to have all your apps and patient data in a third-party server?
 Especially when organizations need to comply with regulatory frameworks like Europe's General Data Protection Regulation (GDPR) for the protection of personal data, or the US's Health Insurance Portability and Accountability Act (HIPAA) for secure data portability, or the HITRUST Alliance's CSF, an industry-mediated certifiable standard for safeguarding sensitive information.

 But if done well, cloud servers help increase the security of healthcare providers.
 In the case of on-premises solutions, if the equipment fails, medical institutions may lose all their data and applications.
-This could mean a potential breach that healthcare institutions can't afford to risk.
+A potential breach that healthcare institutions can't afford to risk.

-Cloud computing not only allows its users to access the information remotely, as it includes automation of backups and disaster recovery options.
-This way, in the case of a breach, healthcare providers don't lose any data and are able to minimize the downtime for their staff.
+Cloud computing not only allows its users to access the information remotely, as it includes automation of backups and disaster recovery options but in the case of a breach, healthcare providers don't lose any data and can minimize the downtime for their staff.

-Plus, nowadays, most cloud providers offer security, risk management, and monitoring services to protect its users from unauthorized access and breaches.
+Most cloud providers nowadays offer security, risk management, and monitoring services to protect their users from unauthorized access and breaches.
 It's all about analyzing the cloud service and what it provides.

 Choosing the Right Platform

 Choosing the right technology provider isn't a decision that can be taken lightly.
 As we saw, security isn't just a nice to have feature when it comes to moving to the cloud.
-In fact, currently, the US Department of Health and Human Services Office for Civil Rights is investigating over 400 reported breaches of health information.
+Currently, the U.S. Department of Health and Human Services Office for Civil Rights is investigating over 500 reported health information breaches.

-But, the opportunities of cloud computing are plenty, and with the proper safeguards, the fears related to data privacy and security can be mitigated.
+But, cloud computing opportunities are plenty, and with the proper safeguards, the fears related to data privacy and security can be mitigated.

-OutSystems is a low-code platform that allows you to deploy your applications on cloud or on-premises.
+The OutSystems platform allows you to deploy your applications on the cloud or on-premise.
 With a strong security offer for the cloud—OutSystems Sentry—and no vendor lock-in, OutSystems has been helping healthcare providers, such as NHS PHP and US Acute Care Solutions, accelerate their digital strategy.